beejjorgensen/bgc/src/bgc_part_0900_scope.md

 If you have a variable named the same thing at an inner scope as one at an outer scope, the one at the inner scope takes precedence at long as you're running in the inner scope.
-That is, it _hides_ the one at outer scope for th duration of its lifetime.
+That is, it _hides_ the one at outer scope for the duration of its lifetime.

 ``` {.c .numberLines}
 #include <stdio.h>